 But what could have ever possessed Gomer to freak out on college kids with such threats?

-Perhaps Mr. Kidston felt irritated after he was threatened with a defamation lawsuit last week for publishing outright fabrications in his Missoula Current.
+Perhaps Mr. Kidston felt irritated after he himself was threatened with a defamation lawsuit last week for publishing outright fabrications in his Missoula Current.
 As we reported last week, Matt Wardell was blatantly libeled by Kidston when the Missoula Current attributed statements to him that were never made:

 “One of those speakers, who has protested during public comment several times in recent weeks, admitted that he too has made a threatening video.
 Like Bryant, he also contends his video was taken out of context by what he described as a digital stalker.”